Quasi-normal modes and absorption section from regular black holes immersed in perfect fluid dark matter: Quasi-normal modes

 where $n$ is the overtone number, $V_0$ and $V''_0$ are the maximum potential and the second derivative of the potential where the maximum occurs.
 The expressions $\Lambda_j$ are given in \cite{Konoplya:2003ii} (for $j=4,5,6$).
 However, the WKB approach becomes unreliable for modes where the overtone number $n$ exceeds the angular momentum quantum number $l$.
 Alternatively, a more recently developed method, known as the Asymptotic Iteration Method, has shown improved efficiency.
+It is worth mentioning that the literature includes other methods for calculating quasi-normal modes.
+A brief summary of some of these methods can be found in \cite{Konoplya:2011qq}.